 Black & Decker BDER600, $35

-This single-speed sander outperformed three higher-priced models overall, and finished third-best for rate of material removal.
+The single-speed Black & Decker BDER600 sander outperformed three higher-priced models overall, and finished third-best for rate of material removal.
 But dust collection with its onboard container was not good, its paddle power switch and slide-style switch lock proved clumsy to operate, and it wandered and jerked more than most others.

 Bosch ROS20VSK, $75

 Dust collection is excellent with this Bosch ROS20VSK sander, and it produced little vibration and few control issues.
 But it finished last in the aggressiveness testing, and its quality of finish—particularly in oak—lagged behind the other sanders.

 Aggressive with great dust collection, it barely vibrates, thanks to a weight about double the lightest sanders.
 But its size, pistol-grip handle, and tendency to jerk and veer off course demand two-hand use.
 This sander left more scratches and swirls than we expected for a premium-priced tool.